Home

 RANGE: Currently limited to the Gila Headwaters ecosystem in eastern Arizona and western New Mexico

 POPULATION TREND: By the 1930s, Mexican gray wolves had been eliminated from the United States.
-Reintroduction of the Mexican gray wolf began in 1998, yet by 2007, the federal government had killed or permanently removed 54 wolves.
-The estimated number of adult gray wolves remaining in the wild as of the end of 2008 was 52, with only two breeding pairs roaming free.
+Reintroduction of the Mexican gray wolf began in 1998, yet by 2013, the federal government had shot 12 wolves, accidentally killed 18 as a consequence of capture and captured 37 wolves that so far have been kept in captivity (most for a long time).
+The counted number of adult gray wolves remaining in the wild in 2016 was 113.
 Approximately 300 wolves survive in specialized facilities, zoos, and museums as part of a captive-breeding program.

 Photo © Robin Silver